-All plant and animal cells contain some phosphatidyl choline, although meats are its most abundant dietary sources.
+All plant and animal cells contain some phosphatidyl choline, although meats are its most abundant dietary source.
 Other sources of animal protein such as egg yolks also have significant levels of phosphatidyl choline.
-Soybeans are one of the best plant sources of phosphatidyl choline, which are also phosphatidyl choline’s primary commercial source.
+Sunflower seeds and soybeans are amongst the best plant sources of phosphatidyl choline, which are also phosphatidyl choline’s primary commercial source.
 The commercial production of phosphatidyl choline may involve mechanical extraction with a press or chemical extraction with hexane.

 In addition to cell membranes, phosphatidyl choline is also a component of pulmonary surfactant.
 Phosphatidyl choline is believed to be transported between cell membranes by phosphatidylcholine transfer protein (PCTP).
 It also plays an important role in cell signaling and PCTP’s activation of enzymes.

 The presence of phosphatidyl choline in all cells provides it with many uses as a health supplement.
 Its most common uses include the support of digestive health, liver health, memory recall management, and cardiovascular function.

 Phosphatidyl choline may help maintain memory in healthy adults.
 This study involved single doses of 25 milligrams of phosphatidyl choline.